clinical-biomarkers/biomarker-backend-api/id/README.md

 ```

 After all these steps have been completed, the data has been successfully assigned their unique IDs and prepared for a new data release.

+## Deleting Data

+You can remove a file from the biomarker collection using the `remove_data.py` script.
+The script takes the file path to the file to remove and the server to remove from.